awesomephant/blog/posts/screenshotting-service.md

 ## 2. Containerise it

-The correct™ way to deploy a service like this is package our code and all of its dependencies in a [Docker](https://docs.docker.com/) using a configuration file called `Dockerfile`.
+The correct™ way to deploy a service like this is package our code and all of its dependencies in a [Docker](https://docs.docker.com/) container using a configuration file called `Dockerfile`.
 Mine looks like this:

 {% codetitle "Dockerfile" %}